lupyuen/lupyuen.github.io/src/avaota.md

     ![50 km Hike: HarbourFront to East Coast Beach to Changi Beach ...
 Feet are hurting 😬](https://lupyuen.org/images/avaota-hike.png)

-1. We're finally ready to Submit our Pull Requests!
+1. Finally we Submit our Pull Requests!

     [__"arch/arm64/a527: Add support for Allwinner A527 SoC"__](https://github.com/apache/nuttx/pull/15996)